Groups acting on trees with Tits' independence property (P): Preliminaries

-From now on we can refer to the \defbold{$\propP{}$-closure} of an action, meaning the smallest group with property $\propP{}$ that contains it.
-We will use repeatedly without comment the fact that $\propP{}$ is equivalent to $\propP{1}$.
-We will also describe an action as ``$\propP{}$-closed'' if it has property~$\propP{}$.
+\begin{defn} Recall from the introduction that an action on a tree is $\propP{}$-closed if it is closed and has Tits' independence property $\propP{}$.
+From now on we can refer to the \defbold{$\propP{}$-closure} of an action $G \leq \Aut(T)$, written $G^{\propP{}}$, meaning the smallest $\propP{}$-closed subgroup of $\Aut(T)$ that contains $G$.
+We will use repeatedly without comment the fact that being $\propP{}$-closed is equivalent to being $\propP{1}$-closed. \end{defn}